Will-Stahl/distributed_systems_projects/Project_2/Readme.md

 Run client using the command:
 `java BulletinBoardClient localhost`

+## Running the tests
+Navigate to `test` folder with `cd test` from root.
+Copy the RMI interfaces from src to this directory with `cp ../src/ServerToServerinterface.class`
+`cp ../src/BulletinBoardServerInterface.class`
+but only after compiling in the previous steps.

 When prompted to enter a command, type "join: 2000" for example to join a server running on port 2000.

 The port number used above can be 2000, 2001, 2002, 2003 and 2004.
 Any other port number will result in the program terminating gracefully.